18F/handbook/_pages/welcome-to-18f/classes/travel-101.md

 * Leah Gitter (TTS Operations)
 * Ethan Heppner (TTS Operations)

-Victor Valdiviezo and Leah Gitter, are 18F's primary points of contact for travel-related questions during 18F Travel Office Hours.
+Victor Valdiviezo and Leah Gitter are 18F's primary points of contact for travel-related questions during 18F Travel Office Hours.
 Ethan Heppener fills in for Victor and Leah when they are out of the office.

 ### Communication